Windows 3.0: Development history

-Microsoft had intended to make Windows 3.0 appealing to the public in general.
-The company's "Entry Team", assigned to that task, was concerned that the public might perceive it to be no more than a tool for large enterprises, due to the software's high system requirements.
-Major game publishers did not see it as a potential game platform, instead sticking to DOS.
-Microsoft's product manager Bruce Ryan compiled games that the Windows team had designed in its spare time to create Microsoft Entertainment Pack, which included Tetris and Minesweeper.
-There was little budget put in the project, and none of that was spent on quality testing.
+Microsoft's "Entry Team" was assigned to make Windows 3.0 generally appealing to the public, and was concerned that the public might perceive it as no more than a tool for large enterprises, due to high system requirements.
+Major game publishers did not see it as a potential game platform, instead sticking to MS-DOS.
+Microsoft's product manager Bruce Ryan compiled games that the Windows team had designed in its spare time to create Microsoft Entertainment Pack, which includes Tetris and Minesweeper.
+There was little budget, none spent on quality testing.
 Nevertheless, the Entertainment Pack was sold as a separate product, and it became so popular that it was followed by three other Entertainment Packs.

 On December 31, 2001, Microsoft dropped support for Windows 3.0, along with previous versions of Windows and Windows 95, Windows for Workgroups, and MS-DOS versions up to 6.22.